 This program is for students pursuing their first Minnesota teaching license.
 If you already have a license to teach elementary education in Minnesota, see our additional licensure program for information about how to add an early childhood education license.

+Our curriculum is based in developmental theory, so you’ll have the skills needed to meet each child where they are in their educational journey.
 To prepare you to teach children from birth to 3rd grade, coursework will include classes on early childhood education theory and methods, and elementary education methods.
-Take classes in the following content areas:

 You’ll complete two student teaching experiences: one in an early childhood classroom and one in a lower elementary classroom (K-3).
 To earn your M.Ed., you’ll complete a capstone project on how to improve early childhood education teaching methods.
 Admission is available for fall, spring, and summer sessions.